Posted on 04 Jul 2017

 Most L&D departments endorse the 70:20:10 framework for learning and organisations are spending over $130 billion annually on learning and development.2 Despite this, 73% of CEOs say the skills shortage is a threat to their business.3 What does learning look like in today’s organisation and where is the disconnect?

-Before we start – 70:20:10 is not a fixed ratio.
+First up, 70:20:10 is not a fixed ratio.
 It’s a useful framework to help us visualise how learning naturally takes place in the workplace.
 Economic, market and technological factors will all influence the mix.
 For example, in Asia’s high growth, developing economies, the need to accelerate learning to meet the leadership skills shortage, supports an adjustment to 50:30:20.4

 “70:20:10 is not a fixed ratio, it’s a guiding framework”

 The majority of how we learn sits outside the control of the L&D and HR Departments.
-Although L&D can’t control informal and social learning (the ‘70’ and the ‘20’), they can support, encourage and enable it.
-We foresee a shift in the mix as advances in technology accelerate social collaboration and the delivery of on-demand learning content.
+Although L&D can’t control informal and social learning (the ‘70’ and the ‘20’), they can and should support, encourage and enable it.
+We foresee a shift in the mix as advances in technology accelerate social collaboration and the delivery of on-demand, informal learning content.
 The ability to access information on-the-job from wikis, podcasts, search engines and online courses, coupled with social connectivity tools will erode the ‘10’.
 It may become more relevant to view learning as the Three ‘S’s – self-directed, social and structured learning.

 “Three ‘S’s of Learning – Self-directed, Social and Structured”